acloudfan/DynamoDB-For-Architects/transactions/README.md

 ----------------------------------
 Business Logic - Standard discount
 ----------------------------------
+A customer can use Discount code ONLY once.
+Transaction should fail if customer attempts to re-use the discount.

 1. Decrease the Discount LeftCount   (UpdateItem)
-2. Add an Item indicating that customer has already availed the discount  (PutItem)
+2. Add an Item indicating that customer has already availed the discount  (PutItem PK=CUST#xxx  SK=DISCOUNT#yyy)

 Run test - v1
 -------------